 As noted by the New York Times, “The group is one answer to the question of how women in Hollywood would respond to cascading allegations that have upended the careers of powerful men in an industry where the prevalence of sexual predation has yielding the minimizing cliché of the ‘casting couch,’ and where silence has been a condition of employment.”

 Get the full story on the Time’s Up movement at www.timesupnow.com/.

 About Lieff Cabraser

 Lieff Cabraser Heimann & Bernstein, LLP, is a 70-attorney firm with offices in San Francisco, New York, and Nashville.
 We represent plaintiffs in a wide variety of class action litigation, including gender and employment discrimination and civil rights.
-Our award-winning lawyers have represented thousands of plaintiffs in litigation against technology companies, including serving as lead class counsel in the Silicon Valley no-poaching case, In re High-Tech Employee Antitrust Litigation which resulted in settlements totaling $435 million, and in ongoing gender discrimination class actions on behalf of technical professionals at Google (Ellis v.
-Google, Inc.), and Microsoft (Moussouris v.
-Microsoft Corp.).
+Our award-winning lawyers have represented thousands of plaintiffs in litigation against technology companies, including serving as lead class counsel in the Silicon Valley no-poaching case, In re High-Tech Employee Antitrust Litigation which resulted in settlements totaling $435 million, and in ongoing gender discrimination class actions on behalf of technical professionals at multiple internet giants.
 The Lieff Cabraser team also serves as co-lead class counsel in pending gender class actions against Goldman Sachs (Chen-Oster v.
 Goldman Sachs) and KPMG (Kassman v.
 KPMG).